rolling-scopes-school/tasks/tasks/stage-2/codejam-palette/codejam-palette_en.md

 - `eslint` included in `package.json`,
 - you should use `eslint-config-airbnb-base` config
 - all code should be checked
-- eslint check is run by `npm lint`
+- eslint check is run by `npm run lint`

 #### Limitations
 - Should work in Chrome